Table of Contents

 The informal term that we may call a male “guy”, comes from the Englishman Guy Fawkes or Guido Fawkes.
 Guy adopted the Italian name Guido name while fighting in Spain.

-What Is Guy Fawkes Day?
+Guy Fawkes Poem

 The Fifth of November,